Pros & Cons of Using Retirement Funds to Pay for College

 How Are Student Loan Origination Fees Assessed?

 Student loan origination fees are charged as a percentage of the loan amount.
-Federal student loans do have an origination fee, and the information will be included in the master promissory note.
-For federal student loans, the origination fee is deducted from the amount borrowed, so when you receive the loan it will actually be for less than the amount you borrowed.
+Federal student loans have an origination fee, and the information will be included in the Master Promissory Note.
+The origination fee is deducted from the amount borrowed, so when you receive the loan, it will actually be for less than the amount you borrowed.

 How Much Are Student Loan Origination Fee?

 For federal student loans, the origination fee (also known as disbursement fee) is dependent on the loan type.
-Direct Subsidized and Unsubsidized loans disbursed between October 1, 2020 and October 1, 2024 have a 1.057% origination fee.
+Direct Subsidized and Unsubsidized Loans disbursed between October 1, 2020 and October 1, 2025 have a 1.057% origination fee.
 During the same timeframe, Direct PLUS Loans have a 4.228% origination fee.
-Direct Unsubsidized and Subsidized Loans are types of student loans for undergraduate programs.
-Unsubsidized loans and Direct PLUS Loans are student loans for graduate programs.

 The origination fee on private student loans will vary based on the lender, and not all private lenders charge an origination fee.
 Review the terms and conditions closely and contact your lender with any questions.